Eudaimonia: A Better Word for “Happiness”

 Sometimes it’s easier to start by talking about what something isn’t.

-The Problem with the Word “Happiness”
+The Problem with “Happiness”

 “Happiness” comes from the old medieval word, “hap” meaning “luck” or “good fortune.”
 The most literal definition of happiness, then, is “having lucky or fortunate circumstances.”

-This poses an existential problem: Do we have the power to achieve happiness, or is it up to the whim of the universe or “luck”?
+This poses an existential problem: Do we have the power to achieve happiness, or is it up to the whim of the universe or luck?
 It’s a hard question to answer, but most of us can probably agree right now that happiness at least partly depends on us and our own choices.
 1

-The problem is since we don’t use “happy” to literally mean “lucky”, it’s become a sort of garbage can word.
+The problem is since we don’t use “happy” to mean “lucky”, it’s become a sort of garbage can word.
 It can describe a sense of fulfillment or long-term well-being, but it can also mean a temporary state of pleasure or euphoria.

 For a language with over 600,000 words, English is pretty limited.
 Even if we use the word “happiness” out of habit, we need to look for a better underlying definition.